 He also created a series called "I'm the Guy."
 It featured statements such as "I'm the guy who put the hobo in Hoboken" and "I'm the guy who put the sand in the sandwich," starting a national fad.

-The first was "The Simple Mosquito Exterminator."
-A mosquito enters window (A), walks along a board strewn with small pieces of steak, falls unconscious because of chloroform fumes from a sponge (B), and falls on platform (C).
-He wakes up, looks through the telescope (D) to see the reflection of a bald head in a mirror (E), and jumps in fear off spring-board (C) through (D), killing himself when he hits the mirror, falling dead into can (F).
+The first of his elaborate contraptions was "The Simple Mosquito Exterminator," a classic Rube Goldberg machine.
+A mosquito enters window, walks along a board strewn with small pieces of steak, falls unconscious because of chloroform fumes from a sponge, and falls on platform.
+He wakes up, looks through the telescope to see the reflection of a bald head in a mirror, and jumps in fear off spring-board through, killing himself when he hits the mirror, falling dead into can.

-For the next 20 years, Goldberg provided a new cartoon invention about every two weeks.
+For the next 20 years, Goldberg provided a new Rube Goldberg machine about every two weeks.
 He continued on a less frequent basis until 1964.

 The invention cartoons mocked "the elaborate world of machinery," wrote Adam Gopnik in his introduction to the book, by mocking the "larger idea of efficiency."
 Goldberg had "a poetic intuition common to all great cartoonists," Gopnik wrote.

 He was an early voice questioning the use to which technology is put.
-His work questions the benefits of supposed labor-saving devices.
-Instead of simplifying life, they complicate it, Pritikin says.
-The contraptions are a comment on technology and its ability to mess things up.
+His work questioned the benefits of supposed labor-saving devices.
+Instead of simplifying life, they complicate it, Pritikin said.
+A Rube Goldberg machine was a comment on technology and its ability to mess things up.
+Complicated technology often takes the place of simple machines.
 The theme is pertinent today, says Pritikin, because in the rush to create and sell new technology "we are ignoring a public conversation: Is this good for us or not?"

 Among his famous political cartoons was a scene in a Middle Eastern desert.
 Two figures trudge along two parallel paths that never meet.
 One figure is labeled "Arab" and the other "Jew."